kuldeepsinghkarki/starwars/README.md

 alias kubectl="minikube kubectl --"
 2. Deploy to minikube
 kubectl create deployment starwarservices --image=kuldeepsinghkarki/starwarservices:latest
+3. Make service avaiaible.
+kubectl expose deployment starwarservices --type=NodePort --port=8080
-3. Port forward to 8080 for this service. kubectl port-forward service/starwarservices 8080:8080
+4. Port forward to 8080 for this service. kubectl port-forward service/starwarservices 8080:8080
-4. User minkibe dashboard commmand to see minikube dashboard.
+5. User minkibe dashboard commmand to see minikube dashboard.

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.